brandonhudson/PyBuilder/README.md

 At this time, pyBuilder reads and inserts the dependent file into the parent file, building an entirely new file (with the same name) inside a newly created build/ directory.

 ####How To Use It####
-1) Add pyBuilder.py to your directory
+1) Add pyBuilder.py to your project directory
 <br>
 2) run:
 ```python3 pyBuilder.py```